 In terms of marriages that ended in divorce, I approached each on a case-by-case basis.
 Even today, this can be a sensitive topic and might be something the individual would not have wanted disclosed.
 Generally, I tried to take the approach about whether I could adequately tell the individual’s story without it.
 When prior marriages resulted in children, for instance, they could not really be considered something secret and I typically disclosed them in the individual’s biography.

 In terms of derogatory information about members of the unit, I also struggled with what to disclose.
 One example was what to write about Colonel Goss’s leadership style, which was controversial to say the least.
 I’ve disclosed more information about him for two reasons.
-First, as the unit’s commanding officer, his leadership inexorably linked to the story of the unit.
-Second, because he was something of a public figure, multiple assessments (both positive and negative) existed, making it possible to present the controversy in a fair way.
+First, as the unit’s commanding officer, his leadership is inexorably linked to the story of the unit.
+Second, because he was a more public figure, multiple assessments (both positive and negative) existed, which I felt made it possible to present the controversy in a fair way.

 On the one hand, withholding this information is arguably tantamount to pretending that these issues didn’t exist, and risks perpetuating the myth that members of the “Greatest Generation” were saints.
 Although the 32nd Station Hospital treated African American patients, no members of the unit itself were black.
 This was due not only to systematic racism on a national level that placed severe barriers for black Americans to become nurses or doctors in the first place, but also the fact that the U.S. military was segregated until after the end World War II.